openpowerquality/openpowerquality.github.io/organization/summer2018.md

 # Summer 2018 Research and Development Opportunities

 Looking for something to do this summer that will beef up your professional portfolio and earn you some independent study credits at the same time?
 The Open Power Quality project has a number of opportunities available for Summer 2018, and you can earn up to 6 credits of ICS 499 or ICS 699 for participating.
+If you are coming from a different department, we can see if credits for one of your "home" courses can be arranged.

 To learn more about OPQ, please see our [system overview](https://open-power-quality.gitbook.io/open-power-quality-manual/introduction/opq-system-overview).